flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

 ### how to solve such a problem

-the trick is to transform the puzzle problem into an exact cover problem
+the trick is to **transform the puzzle problem into an exact cover problem**
 there are many resources on the Internet that explain how to do that - and feel free to use them too
-on our end, let's consider a smaller problem as depicted ; note that the white squares are of course not part of the problem
+on our end, let's consider a smaller problem as depicted ; note that the white squares are holes, and of course not part of the problem

 #### our small example